 Hall of Fame goaltender Rogie Vachon was a mainstay between the pipes for 16 NHL seasons.
 After playing the first six seasons of his career, primarily as a backup, with the Canadiens and being a part of two Stanley Cup wins, he was traded to the Kings in 1971.

 With the Kings, on Nov.
 16, 1976, he dueled with Gary Simmons in a scoreless tie with the Cleveland Barons.
-Marcel Dionne set a new team record with 11 shots on goal but was not able to get any of them past Simmons.
+Marcel Dionne set a new team record with 11 shots on goal but could not get any of them past Simmons.

 After six seasons and 206 games with the Kings, Vachon signed with the Red Wings in 1978.
 On Nov.
 16, 1979, he became the eighth goaltender in NHL history to record 300 career victories with a 4-2 win over the Washington Capitals.